 - resolution: 2384 px × 3370 px at 72 dpi

 Final decision (April 13, 2020)

 Before ISC 2020

 - Students who wish to participate in the ISC 2020 PhD Forum must not have defended their PhD thesis by the time of the conference (June 2020).

 - By submitting a PhD Forum proposal, you agree to give a lightning talk and present a poster at the ISC 2020 PhD Forum in Frankfurt, Germany.

 - PhD Forum presenters need to be registered ISC 2020 participants

-- ISC organizers will grant a 100% discount on the conference day pass to one presenter per PhD Forum contribution for the day of their presentation.
+- ISC organizers will grant a 100% discount on the exhibition day pass to one presenter per PhD Forum contribution for the day of their presentation.